jaeheejung/jaeheejung.github.io/research.md

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee. "'The Economy is Rigged': Inequality Narratives and Support for Redistribution in Six Countries." _Under review._

 Jung, Jae-Hee and Scott Clifford.
 "Varieties of Values: Moral Values Are Uniquely Divisive." _Under review._

-Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
-"Media Coverage of Corporate Scandals and Durable Shifts in Policy Attitudes."

 Jung, Jae-Hee, Pepper Culpepper, and Taeku Lee.
 "Expressive or Engaging?
 Negative Emotions and Political Behavior in Policy Contexts."